 Find more information on the new World of Hyatt brands on the hotel chain’s website, and look out for updates here as additional new brands are added throughout the year.

-The information about the The World of Hyatt Credit Card and the Chase Sapphire Reserve card has been collected independently by Bankrate.com.
+The information about the The World of Hyatt Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.